vanytha/Technical-Writing-Portfolio/Case-Studies/Resolving-Time-Zone-Issues.md

-# Case Study: Resolving Time Zone Issues Affecting Date Accuracy in CXS Platform
+# Case Study: Resolving Time Zone Issues in CXS Platform

 ## Background
 A time zone–related issue was identified in the CXS platform where certain date fields appeared **one day earlier for client administrators** compared to what was stored in the system.
 This discrepancy affected several features across the platform, particularly areas that display **hire dates, birthdays, and service anniversaries**.